Neeraj Chopra: International level emergence (2013–2016)

 In 2013, Chopra competed in his first international competition, the World Youth Championships in Donetsk, Ukraine, where he finished 19th in the overall classification with a best throw of 66.75 m.
 He won his first international medal in 2014, a silver at the Youth Olympics Qualification in Bangkok.
 At the 2014 senior nationals, he achieved his first throw of over 70 m.
 In 2015, he broke the then world junior record at the 2015 All India Inter-University Athletics meet with a throw of 81.04 m, which was his first throw over 80 m.
 Chopra finished fifth at the 2015 National Games in Kerala.
 He also participated at the 2015 Asian Athletics Championships where he finished 9th with a best throw of 70.50 m.
-As a result of his performance, he was called to the national-level training camp at the Netaji Subhas National Institute of Sports in Patiala in early 2016.
+As a result of his performance, he was called up to the national-level training camp at the Netaji Subhas National Institute of Sports in Patiala in early 2016.
 According to him, this was a turning point in his career, as he received better facilities, better food and an improved standard of training from what was available at Panchkula.
 Also, training with national level javelin throwers helped boost his morale.
 He was assigned 2010 Commonwealth Games bronze medalist Kashinath Naik as his coach.

 Chopra won the gold medal in the 2017 Asian Athletics Championships in Bhubaneshwar.

 At the 2016 South Asian Games, Chopra achieved a new personal best when he won gold with a throw of 82.23 m in Guwahati on 9 February.
 After the event, he began training under Australian coach Gary Calvert, who was appointed as the national javelin coach.
 He also sustained a back injury in April 2016 during the Federation Cup in New Delhi, which affected his performance.
 In July 2016, he won the gold medal at the 2016 IAAF World U20 Championships in Bydgoszcz, Poland with a 86.48 m throw to set a new world junior record and became the first Indian to hold the national senior record and world junior record simultaneously.
 Although his record throw was above the qualification standard for the 2016 Olympics, he failed to qualify as the cut-off date had already elapsed.
 In September 2016, he left the Netaji Subhas Institute to train at the SAI centre in Bangalore.
 In December 2016, he was formally inducted as a Junior Commissioned Officer in the Indian Army.
 He was offered a rank of Naib Subedar in the Rajputana Rifles.
 (Note: Normally, the Indian Army does not appoint fresh recruits to this position, but Chopra was granted a special appointment because of his performance in sports.)
 He subsequently received extended leave to continue his training.
 He won gold in the 2017 Asian Athletics Championships at Bhubaneshwar with a throw of 85.23 m.